settermjd/send-sms-with-php-and-twilio/README.md

 1. Clone the code
 1. Install the required dependencies
-1. Create a .env file from _.env.example_
+1. Create a _.env_ file from _.env.example_
 1. Set your Twilio credentials and mobile phone number in _.env_
 1. Run the code

-Do steps 1 & 2 with the following commands:
+Do steps 1 - 3 with the following commands:

 ```php
 # Clone the source code locally into a directory named send-sms-with-php-and-twilio